isutha/Bachelor-Thesis/README.md

 ## Folders

 **- Output_languages:**
   The vowel durations were extracted separately for each language.
-The vowel duration extraction files can be found here
+The files containing the extraced vowel durations per language can be found here.

 **- Codes:**
   This folder contains the Praat Script that was used to extract the vowel durations for each language.
 It also contains the RStudio Script that was used to generate the plots and to generate the results.